Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Combination and Interpretation of the Results

 To further investigate the tension of the measured values of \RDx with the SM, we examine and update their averages.
-We note that the systematic uncertainties of all measurements have significant correlations (see Sec.~\ref{sec:systematics}) that need to be taken into account properly.
+We note that the systematic uncertainties of all measurements have significant correlations (see Sec.~\ref{sec:systematics}) that need to be properly taken into account.
 The most important ones stem from the modeling of the \BDsslnu processes, which comprise a significant background source in all measurements to date.
 The manner in which the uncertainties of these background contributions are estimated varies considerably.
 As discussed in Sec.~\ref{sec:syst:dss_ff}, the normalization or shape uncertainties from the hadronic form factors are, in some measurements, validated or constrained by control regions.
 Thus, a simple correlation model will not be able to properly quantify such correlations.

-One particularly important point here is the treatment of the correlations of these systematics between \RDs and \RD measurements.
+One particularly important point here is the treatment of the correlations of these systematics between the \RDs and \RD measurements.
 In individual measurements that measure both quantities simultaneously, this treatment is straightforward.
 However, it becomes unclear how to relate systematic uncertainties between e.g. \RD and \RDs in two separate measurements.
 To provide a concrete example, consider the \babar measurement of \RD (in the context of the combined \RDx determination of \cite{Lees:2012xj, Lees:2013uzd}) and the Belle measurement of \RDs (in the combined \RDx analysis of \cite{Huschle:2015rga}).
-In the individual measurements, the systematic uncertainty associated with $B \to D^{**} \ell \bar \nu_\ell$ is $45\%$ and $-15\%$ correlated between \RD and \RDs, respectively.
-From this information alone it is impossible to derive the correct correlation structure between \RD and \RDs across measurements.
+In the individual measurements, the systematic uncertainty associated with $B \to D^{**} \ell \bar \nu_\ell$ is $45\%$ and $-15\%$ correlated between \RD and \RDs, respectively\footnote{Both measurements provide the systematic uncertainties associated with $D^{**}$ in a different granularity.
+The quoted correlations are obtained by summing for \cite{Lees:2012xj, Lees:2013uzd} the resulting covariance matrices for the $D^{**}$ form factor and the various branching fraction uncertainties.
+For \cite{Huschle:2015rga} the covariance for the $B \to D^{**} \ell \bar \nu_\ell$ shape and the $D^{**}$ are summed. }.
+From this information alone it is impossible to derive the correct correlation structure between \RD and \RDs across the measurements.